Alfred 5 Workflow Editor and Palette

 Alfred's Debugger can now be opened and run regardless of a workflow being opened; It's easier to work out any issues with your workflow.

 You can include all information or only core information into the output, and filter to only show the output of selected objects, one workflow, or all workflows.

-Before exporting a workflow, take a look at the User Configuration to see if you can make any setup easier for your users.
+Before exporting a workflow, take a look at the Workflow Configuration to see if you can make any setup easier for your users.

 Write a short (or detailed!)
 Readme guide introducing your workflow, so that fellow users know how to get started with it.

 You can then export your workflow by right-clicking its name in the list of workflows on the left, choosing "Export...".

 We've created a guide to sharing your workflow on GitHub, which is a great way to make your workflow accessible to fellow Alfred users.